 Rumours of the location for The Black Swan’s sister restaurant circulated for some time and the location remained a closely guarded secret until a few people put two and two together to figure out that the recently closed Bay Horse on Marygate would eventually be the home of Roots.
-This is a building that has been under-utilised for too long so it’s a real pleasure to see it given the renovation it deserves.
+This is a building that has been under-utilised for too long so it’s a great pleasure to see it given the renovation it deserves.
 I was keen to get in and try the food as quickly as possible so more than happy to attend a pre-opening event and see what all the fuss was about.

 It’s fair to say that in the early days after any restaurant opening, one always sees a few loose ends that the pressures of time have left hanging.
 There were a few minor details lacking on the night I attended, but nothing worth getting excited about.
 These guys know that the hard work involved in running a restaurant certainly doesn’t end with the doors opening so these will be taken care of by now.
 The upstairs of the building is a bar area now offering cocktails and drinks to enjoy before dinner which make use of herbs from the wonderfully well stocked garden in Oldstead.
 This is exactly what I did before heading downstairs to the dining room for the main event at the Roots York launch.

 Tommy’s cookbook, Roots, redefines the seasons into three (The Hunger Gap, Time of Abundance and Preserving Season) and that approach will inform the menu at Roots throughout the year.
-The menu offers small plates which, while occasionally divisive amongst critics, still remain popular with the public.
-I can happily see my way through a small plate menu as much as a la carte but if you’d rather skip the decision making there’s also a “Roots Feast Menu” available for £50 a head which is intended to allow the whole table to get a curated cross section of the current season’s experience.
+The menu offers small plates which, while divisive amongst critics, still remain popular with the public.
+I can happily see my way through a small plate menu as much as a la carte but if you’d rather skip the decision making there’s also a “Roots Feast Menu” available for £55 a head which is intended to allow the whole table to get a curated cross section of the current season’s experience.